 The speech-language specialist evaluates and provides speech and language therapy to students who have difficulties in any of the following areas: articulation, language, voice, speech fluency, and/or pragmatics.
 Speech-language therapy involves preparing and implementing lessons based on each child's individualized education plan.
 Therapy may be done in or out of the classroom.
 In addition, the speech language specialist may consult with teachers and parents on strategies for facilitating the generalization of skills taught in speech-language therapy to real situations in the classroom or at home.All CST staff can be reached at 856-652-2700 unless otherwise noted.

-- Christine Williams, Supervisor of Special Services/Homeless Liaison x6405 email@example.com
+- Catherine Torbik, Director of Special Education/Homeless Liaison x6405 email@example.com

 - Yvette Clark, Learning Consultant x6412 firstname.lastname@example.org